hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 easyconfig files are text files specifying the software version, toolchain version, dependencies, compile arguments and more.
 If you need more information see [EasyBuild documentation](https://easybuild.readthedocs.io/en/latest/), and if necessary ask our support team for assistance.

+## Meta module and Toolchains
+Modules specify related dependencies, which gets loaded with that module.
+These dependencies may have further dependencies.

+The chain of dependencies is called toolchain.
+For example:

+- `GCC` consits of `GCCcore` and `binutils`
+- `gompi` consits of `GCC` and `OpenMPI`
+- `foss` consits of `gompi`, `OpenBLAS`, `FFTW` and `ScaLAPACK`

+Within a toolchain the versions of the utilized libraries should be consistent.
+Thus, building a new package with `foss/2020b` and `PyTorch` should rely on a PyTorch version build with the same versions of the underlying libraries.
+Thus e.g. `PyTorch-1.9.0-foss-2020b.eb` is also build with `foss/2020b` as well as the `Python/3.8.6`.
+The latter one is build with `GCCcore/10.2.0` which is part of `foss/2020b`.

 ## Selecting a software stack
 Depending on the package and its target usage one or more software stacks should be selected.
 Therefore, the installation command starts with one for the following command: